cmeng94/recommender-IBM-watson/README.md

 1. `fit(interactions_pth, articles_pth)`: fits recommender on input data sets and assigns values to class attribute.
 2. `make_recs(_id, id_type='user', num_recs=10)`: make recommendations for input user or article

+The recommender function `Recommender.make_recs` works as follows.
+* When a user ID is input, recommendations are made using
+     * Collaborative Filtering if the user exists in the database, and
+     * Rank Based recommender if the user is new to the database.
+* When an article ID is input, articles that are most similar to the input article are returned using Content Based recommender.

 **Class Attributes**:
 1. `n_users`:         total number of users in the data base
 2. `all_user_ids`:    list of length n_users containing all user ids